 Like WooCommerce, Magento is a fully open-source and free shopping cart software.

-Similarly, you are getting access to a large number of extensions (both paid and free) – in fact, Magento is much, much richer than WooCommerce in the add-on department.
+Similarly, you are getting access to a large number of extensions (both paid and free).
+If you aren’t tech-savvy, you can call on a Magento development agency to help you conduct the integration process.
+In fact, Magento is much, much richer than WooCommerce in the add-on department.

 Features & functionality